-The inputs to the THS7365 allow for both ac- and dc-coupled inputs.
-Many DACs or video encoders can be dc-connected to the THS7365.
-One of the drawbacks to dc-coupling is when 0 V is applied to the input.
-Although the input of the THS7365 allows for a 0-V input signal without issue, the output swing of a traditional amplifier cannot yield a 0-V signal resulting in possible clipping.
-This limitation is true for single-supply amplifier because any of the characteristics of the output transistors.
+The inputs to the THS7364 allow for both acand dc-coupled inputs.
+Many DACs or video encoders can be dc-connected to the THS7364.
+One of the drawbacks to dc-coupling arises when 0 V is applied to the input.
+Although the input of the THS7364 allows for a 0-V input signal without issue, the output swing of a traditional amplifier cannot yield a 0-V signal, resulting in possible clipping.
+This limitation is true for any single-supply amplifier because of the characteristics of the output transistors.
 Neither CMOS nor bipolar transistors can achieve 0 V while sinking current.
 This transistor characteristic is also the same reason why the highest output voltage is always less than the power-supply voltage when sourcing current.